fastnsilver/fastnsilver.github.io/_posts/2018-08-31-concourse-with-credhub-on-gcp-via-bbl.md

 [Concourse 4.1](https://concourse-ci.org/download.html#v410) was recently released so I figured I'd take [bbl](https://github.com/cloudfoundry/bosh-bootloader) for a spin and stand up a secure cluster integrated with [Credhub](https://github.com/cloudfoundry-incubator/credhub) on Google's [cloud](https://cloud.google.com).

 Thinking about the level of effort it takes to stand up and operate such a cluster, whether in an on-premise data center or in the cloud, and the tool choices I have as a DevOps practitioner, I gravitated toward [BOSH](https://bosh.io/docs/).
 BOSH is amazing at provisioning and deploying software.
-It's lifecycle responsibilities doesn't stop there, it also performs monitoring, failure recovery, and software updates with zero to minimal downtime.
+It's lifecycle responsibilities don't stop there, it also performs monitoring, failure recovery, and software updates with zero to minimal downtime.

 Why would one use **bbl**?
 Well, it simplifies standing up BOSH on AWS, Azure, GCP, vSphere, or Openstack.
 You'll see just how it does that in a few moments.